DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/teamforcapella/connect/index.md

     ![Connect to remote model](screenshots/step_2.png)

-1. In the drop down select the repository you like to work on.
+1. In the drop-down select the repository you like to work on.
 In most cases the repository and project name should match.
 1. Click on `Test connection` and enter you username and the session token you received in the first step.